 Students meet with a law enforcement mentor both individually and in a group setting to help strengthen relationships between youth and law enforcement.
 The student to staff mentoring ratio is 3:1.

 The MSP partners with several local organizations to identify potential students for MiYLA™.
 Students are recruited by MSP community service troopers as well as officers from the local police department.

 The MSP has hosted the MiYLA™ since 2005.
-To date (as of August 13, 2015), 1,025 students have attended, representing the cities of Benton Harbor, Battle Creek, Detroit, Flint, Kalamazoo, Lansing, Muskegon Heights, Pontiac and Saginaw.
-This program is supported by Byrne Justice Assistance Grant #2013-MU-BX-0051, awarded by the Bureau of Justice of Assistance, Office of Justice Programs, U.S. Department of Justice, and administered by the MSP.
+As of July 2017, 1,114 students have attended, representing the cities of Benton Harbor, Battle Creek, Detroit, Flint, Houghton Lake, Inkster, Kalamazoo, Lansing, Muskegon, Muskegon Heights, Pontiac and Saginaw.
+This program is supported by Byrne Justice Assistance Grant #2016-MU-BX-0703, awarded by the Bureau of Justice of Assistance, Office of Justice Programs, U.S. Department of Justice, and administered by the MSP.